 And to really get into an efficient customer success program, it is pertinent to know the key differences between the customer success manager vs project manager.
 Here, we shall be discussing some of the bullet points that illustrate why both the managers are needed and how they best serve their

-While it is a customer success manager who renders a real-time sales approach, constituting relations with the extant customers, he is also the one to understand the company and product goals in depth.
+While it is a Customer Success Manager (CSM) who renders a real-time sales approach, constituting relations with the extant customers, he is also the one to understand the company and product goals in depth.
 It is up to the customer success manager to help the customer meet those goals on a daily basis.

 Also, the manager must ensure to thoroughly understand each customer in order to champion throughout the entire customer journey.
 The role of a customer success manager (CSM) is not usually a fee-based service but rather a value-added one.

 Whereas on the other hand, project managers (PM) focus on the implementation aspect, implementing information systems to a business environment.
 Further, he also sees that the entire project adheres to the time frame and budget guidelines.

 A project manager (PM) brings in a separate department which zeroes into resolving the potential threats to the company, churning out practical solutions for the same.

 Now that we know who a Customer Success Manager and a Project Manager are, let us dig a little deeper into their differences in their activities in form of a comparison infographic.
 Scroll on!

 The prime objective of a CSM is to solicit help from their clients, aiming for higher business strategies.
 However, the goal of a PM is to get as many upsells, renewals, and cross-sells as possible.
 Also, CS managers usually have success metrics that are tied to those of their customers.
 Project Managers, on the other hand, have a pre-requisite sales quota to achieve.

 Both of these types of objectives/goals serve the same underlying purpose: which is to generate revenue and retain customers.
 However, by relying on different metrics, the two schools of thoughts differ in a surprisingly significant manner.